MineRobber9000/NeXUS/README.md

 something like `lua54.dll` (Windows) or `liblua54.so` (Mac/Linux) so NeXUS can find it.

-In its current state, the easiest way to get coding with NeXUS is to change the ROM that the game loads for the "no game loaded" screen.
-Write your code, then run it through `create_cart.py` to get a ROM.
-Replace `src/nogameloaded.rom` with your new ROM, and enjoy!
+In its current state, the easiest way to get coding with NeXUS is to drag and drop a ROM onto the window.
+Write your code, use `tools/create_cart.py` to make a cartridge of it, and then drag and drop it onto the NeXUS window to load it.

 [Matchup Pro]: https://somepx.itch.io/humble-fonts-free "links to the Humble Fonts Free collection which contains Matchup Pro"
 [Eeve Somepx]: https://twitter.com/somepx